• 00Days

 • September 1: Regional officer application open

-• November 3: Voting for Regional Officer Candidates (electronic ballot sent to APhA-ASP Chapter Delegates)
+• November 9: Voting for Regional Officer Candidates (electronic ballot sent to registered APhA-ASP Chapter Delegates)

 If you have questions regarding the election, please contact APhA staff member, Crystal Atwell, PharmD, at catwell@aphanet.org.